Yoon Tae-ho: Career

-Misaeng, which means "an incomplete life," ran from 2012 to 2013 online and drew 1 billion hits; it was also published in paperback form in nine volumes and sold 900,000 copies.
+Misaeng, which means "an incomplete life," ran from 2012 to 2013 online and drew one billion hits; it was also published in paperback form in nine volumes and sold 900,000 copies.
 After failing to become a professional baduk player, the protagonist Jang Geu-rae takes a job as an intern at a Korean corporation, and the compelling narrative follows flawed and layered characters as they deal with the fierce competition for survival, claustrophobic work relationships and office politics.
 Yoon used the game of baduk as a metaphor for the cutthroat trading industry culture, and his painstaking research of the realities at trading companies provide a vivid description of life as a corporate underling.
 Misaeng gained immense popularity among white-collar workers in Korea and is considered a must-read comic in the country.
-In 2013, six 10-minute mobile short films were shown on internet portal Daum, with each short focusing on the six main characters of Misaeng (Yim Si-wan played Jang Geu-rae) but the storylines are prequels to the comic instead of a direct adaptation.
+In 2013, six 10-minute mobile short films were shown on internet portal Daum, with each short focusing on the six main characters of Misaeng (Im Si-wan played Jang Geu-rae) but the storylines are prequels to the comic instead of a direct adaptation.
 Directed by Son Tae-gyum and Kim Tae-hui, these shorts were later compiled into the omnibus film titled Incomplete Life: Prequel (Korean: 미생 프리퀄), which screened at the Puchon International Fantastic Film Festival.
 Yim later reprised his role in the television series adaptation, also titled Misaeng.
 Directed by Kim Won-seok and written by Jung Yoon-jung, it was a ratings hit when it aired on cable channel tvN in 2014.
 With the TV series' popularity, Yoon confirmed that he will begin serializing a sequel to Misaeng in March 2015.

 In March 2012, Yoon led several groups of cartoonists (from the Korea Cartoonists' Association, the Cartoon and Animation Society in Korea, the Corea Cartoon Art Association, Cartoon Boomer and the Korea Comic Writers Association) in protesting the plan of state censorship body Korea Communications Standards Commission to designate 23 webtoons as "harmful to youth," saying it undermines freedom of expression.
 Yoon said, "This is the sad reality of cartoons -- cartoons are praised and highlighted as a new cultural growth engine on the one hand, while they are the most frequently criticized contents for "harmfulness" on the other.
 The government hasn't taken much action on violence in other cultural genres, but has attacked cartoons only.
 With such repetitive attacks, we are losing our freedom to create."

 In August 2013, Yoon launched A-Comics, a webzine specializing in comic books with content ranging from webtoons to mobile cartoons (regardless of origin), as well as reviews, recommendations, and interviews with cartoonists.
 Yoon said, "For a specific cultural genre to prosper, it is important for writers to come up with a good work, but at the same time a medium that bridges creators and consumers is very crucial.
 I hope A-Comics revitalizes the Korean comic book scene."